ajkumar21/shopping_cart/README.md

 ### `npm run e2e`

-Launches the Cypress test runner in the interactive GUI
+Launches the Cypress test runner in the interactive GUI.
+Please run 'npm start' first to run the dev server in order to run the tests

 ### `npm run build`